craigthomas/Chip8Java/README.md

 software components.

-## Current Status - March 28, 2014
+## Current Status - March 29, 2014

 ### Operational

 - CPU fully implemented and debugged.
 - The emulator can load a ROM file and parse options.
 - The screen will be properly drawn.
+- Keyboard input works.
+- Delay timer works.
+- Sound timer works.

 ### Yet to be Implemented

-- Delay timer.
-- Keyboard input.
 - Menu system.
+- Sound.

+### Known Bugs

+- When the emulator screen is first drawn does not grab keyboard focus.
+- Sprites are not being drawn properly.

 ## Third Party Licenses and Attributions

 ### Apache Commons CLI

-This project includes the Apache Commons CLI, which is licensed under the Apache License, Version 2.0.
+This links to the Apache Commons CLI, which is licensed under the Apache License, Version 2.0.
 The license can be downloaded from http://www.apache.org/licenses/LICENSE-2.0.html.
 The source code for this software is available from http://commons.apache.org/cli